-A variance is requested from Section 3-020 Table .2A, which requires an Urban Collector roadway - George Elmer Drive -- to be located within a 90-foot wide right-of-way.
-The applicant requests to provide all required improvements within an 80-foot wide right-of-way.
+A variance was requested from Section 3-020 Table .2A, which requires an Urban Collector roadway - George Elmer Drive -- to be located within a 90-foot wide right-of-way.
+The applicant requested to provide all required improvements within an 80-foot wide right-of-way.

-Development Services recommends approval of the variance, allowing George Elmer improvements to be made within an 80-foot wide right-of-way, based on the following findings of fact:
+City Council approved the variance request, allowing George Elmer improvements to be made within an 80-foot wide right-of-way, based on the following findings of fact: